-The winter months pose a variety of dangers to the elderly population.
-This is because aging causes people to become more vulnerable to the effects of the cold.
-In order to help your loved one avoid the negative effects of winter, we’ve compiled a list of dangers to look out for and ways to combat them.
+The winter months pose a variety of dangers to the elderly population due in large part to the aging that causes people to become more vulnerable to the effects of the cold.
+With the coldest of winter still yet to come, we’ve compiled a list of dangers to look out for and ways to combat them in order to help you or your loved one avoid the negative effects of winter.

 Ideally, an elderly person shouldn’t spend a prolonged period of time in the cold.
 If they do, they become prone to hypothermia.
 When it comes to older adults, this can lead a host of other health issues.
 According to The National Institute of Aging, “a body temperature of 95°F or lower can cause many health problems, such as a heart attack, kidney problems, liver damage, or worse.”

 Be sure to check in regularly on your loved one so you can be sure they aren’t exhibiting any symptoms of hypothermia.
 This could include confusion, sleepiness, slurred speech, trouble walking, and shallow breathing.
 Additionally, it’s important to remember that preexisting medical conditions and certain medications can make the elderly more susceptible to the cold.

 Winter weather creates dangerous outdoor conditions due to snow and ice.
 This means people are more likely to fall, especially seniors who aren’t steady on their feet.
 According to The Centers for Disease Control and Prevention (CDC), falls are the number one cause of fatal and non-fatal injuries in Americans aged 65 and older.

 Depending on how someone falls, they can experience anything from a simple bruise to a brain injury.
 While a young person may be able to quickly recover from a fall, an elderly person will likely have more trouble bouncing back due to the frail nature of their body.
 Because of this, it’s important to take your loved one to the doctor after they fall even if they don’t exhibit any immediate injuries.